 Your self-image will make a huge difference in the type of opportunities you attract to yourself.
 If you see yourself as a valuable asset, and you present yourself as such, others will see you that way as well.
 You never ever want to come across as needy or desperate.
 This is true whether you are looking for a job, a mate, or a business partner.
 Self-confidence encourages people to have confidence in you.
 Opportunities come to those who instill confidence.

-Focus on creating opportunity for others
+Focus on creating opportunities for others

-Some of your best opportunities will be born from your desire to create opportunity for others.
+Some of your best opportunities will be born from your desire to create opportunities for others.
 This has been the driving force of many successful web based businesses.
 Let’s say that you have written a content rich ebook of incredible value, and you want to share it with as many people as possible.
 In order to accomplish that, you decide to price it well below the value of its contents.
 So you have created an opportunity for others to benefit from your hard work very inexpensively.
 Could you take it a step further?

 Always put people ahead of business